Wolves in Wisconsin

 Yes.
 It’s estimated that there may have been 3,000-5,000 wolves in Wisconsin prior to European settlement.
-For more information on the history of wolves, check out the "Wolves in Wisconsin" tab above.
+For more information on the history of wolves, check out the "Wolves in Wisconsin" section below.

 - How big are wolves?
 What do they eat?

-For an overview of wolf biology, including diet, click on the "Biology" tab above.
+For an overview of wolf biology, including diet, check out the "Biology" section below.